VR46 Racing Team: MotoGP

 In 2021, Luca Marini made his MotoGP debut, as VR46 and Esponsorama Racing came to an agreement where Esponsorama would organize the racing operations for an entry under the Italian flag and the Sky VR46 name and livery.

 Beginning in 2022, the VR46 team entered the MotoGP championship in their own right, taking over the grid slots from Esponsorama Racing who left the premier class after 10 seasons.

 The team made their debut in the class with riders Luca Marini and Marco Bezzecchi.

 For the 2023 season, the team continued with both Luca Marini and Marco Bezzecchi.
 They used the Ducati Desmosedici GP22 citing the greater availability of bike data.
 Bezzecchi managed to fight for the championship, with victories in Argentina, France, and India, until late in the season where injuries and an older bike derailed his title challenge.
 On the 14th of October, the team announced Indonesian lubricant brand Pertamina as their new title sponsor from 2024.

-For 2024 Luca Marini depart the team to join HRC Repsol Honda and will be replaced by Fabio Di Giannantonio.
+For 2024, Luca Marini departed the team to join Repsol Honda Team and was replaced by Fabio Di Giannantonio.